How to See a Doctor in Spain as a Tourist

 Your options for medical care in Spain as a visitor — public ER, private clinics, home doctors, pharmacies — plus realistic prices and what travel insurance covers.

-The four ways to see a doctor in Spain
+What are the four ways to see a doctor in Spain?

-Spain has both a public health system (Sistema Nacional de Salud, SNS) and a parallel private sector.
-As a tourist you can use either — and there's a third path that's very common in tourist destinations: a doctor who comes to where you're staying.
+Spain has both a public health system (Sistema Nacional de Salud, SNS) and a parallel private sector, and as a tourist you can use either.
+The four routes are the public hospital emergency room, a private hospital or clinic, a home-visit doctor who comes to where you're staying, and the pharmacy for minor ailments.

 Every public hospital has a 24/7 emergency department.
 Walk in, get triaged, get treated.
 EU/EEA citizens with a valid EHIC card and UK citizens with a GHIC card receive care under the same conditions as Spanish residents — meaning no out-of-pocket cost for the medical attention itself (though some prescription medication may carry a small co-pay).